SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 * A space in Dremio is created which you can use to organize your custom Dremio entities such as views.
 The name of the space is your tenant ID concatenated with 'Space', for example, t12345Space.

 ### Editing settings
 To edit the Dremio API user, click **Edit** in the **Dremio API user** section of the **Initial configuration** page.
 In the editor you can edit all user details, except for the username, which is fixed.
-In section [Setting up additional Dremio users](/datahub/setting-up-datahub/#setting-up-dremio-users), all user details are described.
+In section [Editing a Dremio user](/datahub/setting-up-datahub/#editing-a-dremio-user), all user details are described.

 The data lake settings cannot be edited, except for the **Azure Storage** or **Amazon S3** credentials.
 For editing other values, you must delete the existing settings and define new settings.
 If you want to keep your offloading configurations, you must export the configurations to a backup file beforehand, delete the settings, define new settings, and import the configurations from the backup file.
-See the section [Working with {{< product-c8y-iot >}} DataHub > Importing/exporting offloading configurations](/datahub/working-with-datahub/#import-export) for details on import/export.
+See the section [Importing/exporting offloading configurations](/datahub/working-with-datahub/#importingexporting-offloading-configurations) for details on import/export.

 ### Deleting settings
 Click **Delete** in the action bar to delete the settings.
 During deletion, all Dremio artifacts which were created when saving the settings are deleted, including the Dremio API user as well as additionally created Dremio users.
 Also the artifacts created by a corresponding Dremio user, like views, are deleted.
 All offloading pipelines and their histories are deleted; active pipelines are deleted after completing the current offloading.
 As mentioned in the previous section, you can use the import/export functionality to backup your offloading configurations.
 The data lake and its contents are not deleted, only the Dremio artefacts connecting to the data lake.
 To delete the data lake and its contents you must use the tooling of your data lake provider.